Cloud-Code-Academy/module11-testing-debugging-terrence-gonsalves/README.md

 # Developer Kickstart: Testing and Debugging
-This project is an essential segment of the Developer Kickstart curriculum at Cloud Code Academy.
+This repository is an essential segment of the Developer Kickstart curriculum at Cloud Code Academy.
 Tailored specifically for up-and-coming Salesforce developers, this module plunges into the crucial aspects of testing and debugging, underscoring the necessity of robust test classes, effective debugging strategies, and the maintenance of high code coverage.

 ## Goals of the Practice
-During this project, you will deepen your grasp of:
+During this repository, you will deepen your grasp of:

 - The imperative role of test classes in ensuring the reliability and stability of your Apex code within Salesforce.
 - Crafting and deploying well-structured test methods to cover a multitude of scenarios, both positive and negative.